 A city's history comes from the many individuals who live and work in it.
 Since the 1950s, the library with the assistance of the Alliance Historical Society has worked to interview community members to record their reminiscences of events, locations, and people.

-Photographs of individuals interviewed, complete transcripts, and recordings can also be found on Alliance Memory .
+For the audio recordings, photographs of individuals interviewed can be found on Alliance Memory .

 John W. Ament